bluewingtitan/fastcloud/README.md

 4. npm start
 5. Have fun

-Optionaly setup a port forwarding of port 80 to 33658 for a more comfortable experience.
+Setup a port forwarding of port 80 to 33658 for a more comfortable experience for usage over dns.

 # Reset FastCloud